Skip to content

 # Save predictions to a Parquet file

-# You can specify a submission slot (1-5)
+# You can specify a submission slot (1-5), default is 1

 # Submit to a specific challenge (overriding default)